erickrex/foxproject/README.md

 # foxproject

-A multi-step questionnaire application to create a sequence of questions and answers based on a JSON object/state machine.
+A multi-step questionnaire application to create a sequence of questions and answers based on a JSON object/state machine and persist the result to a DB through a GraphQL API.

 #### Note
 This application is purely for practice purposes.
 Most of its setup and configuration come from the vue-cli create vue app command, it's not ready for production and may contain bugs.